iplayer786/Photo-Album_React/README.md

 # Photo-Album_React

+## Warning this project is not complete.
+However, the elements are coming together successfully 🏁.

 A photo album created using Material UI and React.

-The actual app lives inside of /photo_album_app, which includes its own readme instructions.
+#### The actual app lives inside of /photo_album_app, which includes its own readme instructions.

 There are some imports that may not have been used.
 They are defined because the project should be using them soon.